-The Nicholson Museum at the University of Sydney in Australia has created a wonderfully innovative display of the Colosseum using over a quarter of a million pieces of lego, right down to the gory detail of the gladiatorial games.
-The model is the work of LEGO certified Ryan ‘Vitruvius’ McNaught, which forms the playful centrepiece of an exhibition about the World-famous amphitheatre at the Nicholson.
+The Nicholson Museum at the University of Sydney in Australia created a wonderfully innovative display of the Colosseum using over a quarter of a million pieces of Lego, right down to the gory detail of the gladiatorial games.
+The model is the work of Lego certified Ryan ‘Vitruvius’ McNaught and formed the playful centrepiece of an exhibition about the world-famous amphitheatre at the Nicholson.

-The Nicholson Museum at the University of Sydney was founded in 1860 by Sir Charles Nicholson, the University’s Chancellor between 1854 and 1862, when he donated his private collection of antiquities to the University.
-The Nicholson is Australia’s oldest university museum.
+The Nicholson Collection is an important part of the new museum.
+The former museum was founded in 1860 by Sir Charles Nicholson, the University’s Chancellor between 1854 and 1862, when he donated his private collection of antiquities to the University.
+The Nicholson was Australia’s oldest university museum.
 And since the 1860s the collection has been enhanced by donations, bequests as well as the funding of excavations in Egypt.
 Today the museum houses the largest collection of Classical antiquities in Australia and the southern hemisphere.
 The Near East, Cyprus, Egypt and Medieval Europe are also well represented in the museums collection.